 01 of 05

 Synthetic girths can come in materials that are constructed similarly to leather girths but tend to be less expensive and easily cared for.
 They may not last as long as a good quality leather girth, but if you need several different girths to accommodate different horses, a selection of synthetic girths in your tack room may be the way to go.
 You may also find synthetic girths lined with synthetic fleece, gel, or with sheepskin.

 Also called 'chaffless,' these girths are shaped so that the width behind the horse's elbow is narrower.
 The Balding is one piece of leather that has been cut into three strands, with the two outer strands crisscrossed almost like a braid.
 The Atherstone is a leather girth that is shaped similarly, but is all one piece, or may have a single strap to which a thicker, shaped and padded length of leather is sewn.
 Shaped girths may have elastic ends.

 03 of 05

 Leather girths are often one width of leather folded over three times so that the cut edge of the leather isn't against the horse's skin.
 The exposed cut edge is the outside of the girth.
 There may be an elastic or webbing insert inside the girth, or the girth may be entirely of heavy leather.
 Shown is a leather dressage girth.

 04 of 05

 Jumping girths have large oval panels in the center that prevent the horse from hitting its belly with its forefeet when jumping.
 They are also called belly guard girths.
-I know of trail riders who use these girths because they feel it distributes the pressure over a wider area than a regular girth.
-I think it's a bit of over kill and may hold heat as well.
+There are trail riders who use these girths because they feel it distributes the pressure over a wider area than a regular girth.
+Some consider them overkill and think that they might hold heat as well.
 They're also the priciest girths, simply because of the materials and construction.Continue to 5 of 5 below.

 05 of 05